If a beater board isn't tucked away somewhere into your quiver, then you're missing out on a hell of a lot of fun.

 Riding a wave may manifest in various means, and it's really important to dial back your surfing sometimes and not take it as seriously.

-For on-the-go surfing and riding all those lovely, perfect, weird, and bad waves, you just can't beat a beater board.
 Visit our selection of Foam Surfboards if you now have a beater on your radar, as you surely should.